 For amblyopia, specifically, binocular vision needs to be retrained, as this is the root cause behind a lazy eye.

 With poor binocular vision, the two images that the eyes see cannot be combined into one single image, but due to the plasticity of the brain, this does not have to be permanent.

 While treatment is most effective when it’s given at an early age, it is still possible at any age to retrain the visual system, restore binocular vision, and correct amblyopia.

 There are a few treatment options for treating adults with lazy eyes.
 At Eye Solutions we have experience with two treatments that have shown very promising results.
 Here we will talk about the first one

 Revital is a Vision training software program, clinically and scientifically proven to improve vision in adult amblyopia, eye diseases, and vision impairments.

 Human’s quality of vision depends on 2 factors:

 Traditionally we have focused on correcting the eyes/ bending lights.
 On the other hand, RevitalVision focuses solely on the brain’s visual processing.

 Blurred vision from the eyes can be improved by enhancing the brain’s visual processing.
 Using Gabor patches with patented stimulation technique, Revital facilitates neural connections at the cortical level, to stimulate specific neurons in the visual cortex and create new neural connections at the synapse level for long-lasting vision improvement.

 Eye Solutions has been offering Revitalvision to their patients for some time now.
-We have noticed significant improvement in patients who we did not expect much improvement and this was like a last ditch effort.
+We have noticed a significant improvement in patients who we did not expect much improvement and this was like a last-ditch effort.